grey-fish/grey-fish.github.io/Natas/Level8.md

 The final output `oubWYf2kBq` is the original string that we obtain after deencoding the encoded secret.
 <br/>
 <br/>
-When we give this as input, the password for next level should be revealed.
+When we give this as input, the password for next level is revealed.

 ![Level 8 Image](./images/Level8_solution.png)
 <br/>